 For example, a new investor fears complexity in investing, timing the market, understanding the psyche of the market and stakeholders, etc. investors who hold a lump sum amount to invest in the market fear losing it in totality due to the volatile nature of the stock market.
 They are afraid of making any wrong decisions with money.

 Investors who have already faced a crashed market or recession fear the same situation and opt for fixed-return instruments.
 There are different levels and types of fear which attack any investors at any stage of being invested or even before they do so.

-Apart from this, the biggest culprit to investor inertia is the habit of delaying or procrastinating things.
-People who are too comfortable in their skin or their current status quo resist any and every change that comes their way even if that means losing onto a golden chance.
+Apart from this, the biggest culprit of investor inertia is the habit of delaying or procrastinating things.
+People who are too comfortable in their skin or their current status quo resist any and every change that comes their way, even if that means losing a golden chance.

-Not only did you lose a golden opportunity to invest in your choicest shares but also have fallen prey to the bad investment behavior, investor inertia.
+Not only did you lose a golden opportunity to invest in your choicest shares but also have fallen prey to bad investment behavior, and investor inertia.

-This is one such example which has the power to make an impact worth Rs.
+This is one such example that has the power to make an impact worth Rs.
 68000 (rounded).
-What if your inertia continues and you keep loosing such opportunities leading to stagnation of your wealth and only regrets left to you.
+What if your inertia continues and you keep losing such opportunities leading to stagnation of your wealth and only regrets left to you.